 From concrete to wallboard to millwork, materials used to construct buildings absorb moisture.
 While a small amount of moisture is necessary for materials to cure properly and prevent cracking or distortion, excess amounts pose a variety of risks, including project delays, adhesive and coating failures, and mold growth.
-To prevent and combat moisture-related problems, contractors look to construction drying solutions, such as heaters and dehumidifiers.
+To prevent and combat moisture-related problems, contractors look to temporary climate solutions, such as heaters and dehumidifiers.
 By knowing which process is better for your application, your moisture control efforts will be more effective.

 Humidity and Drying

 In any drying application, the vapor pressure in the air and in the materials is what really matters.
 When atmospheric conditions are uncontrolled, molecules of water in the air apply vapor pressure on the materials they contact.
 Materials that absorb moisture do so at different rates until they reach an equilibrium moisture content, which is when they neither absorb nor release moisture into the air.

 When a contractor implements effective climate control during construction, the moisture travels from areas with high vapor pressure to areas with lower vapor pressure.
 As a result, the affected materials desorb moisture vapor and release it into the air.
 If the building is under positive pressure, the mechanical drying equipment then pushes the moist air out of the space.

 Heat versus Dehumidification